aurelio-amerio/techytok/_drafts/2020-05-22-multiple-dispatch.md

 # Multiple dispatch

-Multiple dispatch is the practice of having a function behave differently according the number and the type of the parameters which it receives.
+Multiple dispatch is the practice of having a function behave differently according to the number and the type of the parameters which it receives.

-Multiple dispatch is one of the cases where type annotations are neaded.
+Multiple dispatch is one of the cases where type annotations are needed.
 With the addition of type annotations, it is possible to write multiple definitions for a single function which will behave differently.

-In julia the "name" of a function is "the function", while the implementation of said function is called a method of said function.
-A single function may have different methods: for example the plus `+` function has a method to deal with each concrete type: it will behave differently when you sum two integers or two floating point numbers.
+In Julia the "name" of a function is "the function", while an implementation of said function is called a method of the function.
+A single function may have different methods: for example the  `+` (plus) function has a method to deal with each concrete type: it will behave differently when you sum two integers or two floating point numbers.

 We have already seen an example of multiple dispatch in the [lesson about types](lesson-types).
-We will now expore another example.
+We will now explore another example.

-Let's write a new function which will behave differenlty when we pass a `Number` or a `String`:
+Let's write a new function which will behave differently when we pass a `Number` or a `String`:

 ```julia
 function f3(x::Number)